ritsu/RitsuCogs/README.md

 Input
     URL     If input matches a URL pattern, bot will fetch URL content as input.
-            By default, DOM will be parsed from URL content and text elements will be treated as "lines" If -s option is set, URL content will be treated as plain text.
+            By default, DOM will be parsed from URL content and text elements will be treated as "lines" If -p option is set, URL content will be treated as plain text.
     @chat   If '@chat' is specified as the input, will search in chat log.
             Logging must be activated in the channel for this to work.
     <input> If none of the previous inputs are detected, remaining text is treated as input.